foxdog-studios/meteor-tweak/README.md

 ### _Schema_

 A schema is a _plain old data_ (POD) object that describes a tree of parameters.
-Each node in the tree have three attributes:
+Each parameter in the tree has (at least) three attributes:

 *   `name` (String, required): The name of the parameter.
 For example, the name a parameter storing the radius of a circle could be `'radius'`.
+Names must be alphenumeric.

 *   `type` (String, required): The type of the parameter (See Parameter types).
            For example, the `type` of a parameter storing the radius of a circle could be `'number'`.

-*   `value` (Any, required): The initial or defualt value of the parameter.
+*   `value` (_Type dependent_, required): The initial or defualt value of the parameter.
             Exactly what a parameter's value can be depends on the parameter's type.
 For example, the `value` of a parameter storing the radius of a circle could be `2.5`.

+A parameter's _full name_ is it's name prefixed by the full name of the group it's in.
+For example, `cirle:radius`.
+A parameter's full name must be unique.

 #### _Parameter types_